pmjones/php-styler/README.md

 - Break up a single long line into shorter multiple lines.

-- Move inline conditions from the beginning or end of the line to *above* the line.
+- Move inline comments from the beginning or end of the line to *above* the line.

 - Assign inline closures to variables.